 Drink: the race ends with a celebration of our great Canadian winters at The Aulde Dubliner and Pour House.

-The 31st Annual Carleton Cup is being held on Saturday, January 25th, 2020.
+The 34th Annual Carleton Cup is being held on Saturday, January 28th, 2023.
+Register in advance to ensure your spot!

 Cystic Fibrosis Canada